Network Forensics in Cybersecurity: Unveiling the Invisible Adversary

 Network forensics in cyber security fills this gap.
 It examines conversations between systems to reveal how attacks unfold across the network.
 Instead of isolated alerts, security teams see the full sequence of events.

-As attackers rely on multi-stage techniques, network forensics has become critical.
+As attackers rely on multi-stage techniques, network traffic forensics has become critical.
 Rather than focusing on single devices, it tracks communication flows and data movement.
 This gives security teams the context they need to investigate incidents, understand attacker behavior, and reduce future risk.

 What is Network Forensics?